 The Bhagavad Gita states that the subtle body is made up of mind, intelligence, and ego.
 These three combine to control the physical manifestation of the body.
 We can see this idea throughout a number of other spiritual traditions, such as Sufism in the Islamic tradition, Taoism, and Tibetan Buddhism.

-The subtle body even appears in Hermeticism under the guise of the immortal body.
+The concept even appears in Hermeticism under the guise of the immortal body.
 All of these were attached to certain symbols such as the sun and the moon.

 Tantra sees the subtle body in a very positive light – the potential for yoga to eventually lead to liberation is very vivid in this tradition.
-This tradition subscribes to a number of beliefs surrounding the subtle body.
+This tradition subscribes to a number of beliefs surrounding this concept.

 In that tradition, it is a flow of energy leading directly to various points of focus in the body.
 These points can vary according to the religious or spiritual Tantra traditions involved.
 Netra has six chakras, and Kaulajnana-nirnaya having eight chakras.
 Kibjikamata Tantra has the seven chakra system, which is universally recognised.

 Buddhist Tantra calls the subtle body the innate body, and also the uncommon means body.
 Thousands upon thousands of energy channels, which carry energy from place to place, are what creates the subtle body.
-All of these channels eventually converge on the chakras, and there are three main channels which directly connect the chakras to one another.
+All of these channels eventually converge on the chakras, and there are three main channels that directly connect the chakras to one another.